Adding images to your post will help you catch the reader's attention more easily.

 - Click the Image button to upload an image from your desktop.

-Click the Magnifying glass button to insert an image directly from Unsplash.
+Click the Unsplash button to insert an image directly from Unsplash.

 Delete an image